Medianoche is a Flamenco dance and music company based in New York City.

 A grant holder from the Canada Art Council, she has performed at venues like the Montalvo Arts Center, the Montréal Jazz Festival, Église du Gesù, Nuits d'Afrique Festival and the Upstairs Jazz.

-A natural pedagogue, she teaches dance in New York, San Francisco and Montréal.
+A natural pedagogue, she teaches dance in San Francisco and Montréal.

 Marie's poems have been published in Moebius literary magazine from Éditions Tryptique, and have been put to music by contemporary composer Isaiah Ceccarelli for the Bréviaire d'épuisements, released on Ambiances Magnétiques Label.